ArtRodriguez/OrenesChallenge/README.md

 | ClientAppMVc   | 5030       |

 Use Visual Studio to debug the solution
->Note: if the ClientAppMvc raise an exception at the beginning when trying to connect to the Idp or VehicleService, maybe one of those is not up yet (despite of the "depends_on" tag in the docker-compose config).
+>Note: if the ClientAppMvc raises an exception at the beginning when trying to connect to the Idp or VehicleService, maybe one of those is not up yet (despite of the "depends_on" tag in the docker-compose config).
 Try to refresh the browser.
 It should work in a few seconds.

 or run this command at the same directory of docker-compose.yml file
 ```